 Another interesting project currently on Kickstarter is CapsulePen, a pen-shaped pillbox that allows the user to load up pills of any size in the order they are to be taken.
 The brainchild of serial entrepreneur Joseph Cote (who formerly founded Dance.com), the CapsulePen is really a discreet and convenient way for those who need to take medication to carry them around.

-The idea came about when Cote was browsing through the inferior and inconvenient pillbox options at a local pharmacy.
+The idea came about when Cote was browsing through the inferior and inconvenient pillbox options at a local pharmacy or an online pharmacy.
 “I couldn’t believe the lack of options, and how indiscreet and impractical those options where,” says Cote.
 “At the pace that we live, we demand things that fit neatly into our lives and actually help instead of hinder our goal of becoming healthier.
 All I saw were cumbersome, poorly thought-out variations.
 We all own that ugly “pill case” that sits in our bathroom gathering dust.”

 But Lele and Cote are but amongst hundreds of inventive entrepreneurs who see a problem and attempt to solve it.
 A crowd funding service like Kickstarter merely helps them find potential financing to bring their ideas to fruition.
 If you have a solution to a problem but the venture capitalists are taking a wide berth, you may want to explore crowd funding as an option.